reifocS/sutom-solver/README.md

 ## how to use
 Find the best opening for the letter of the day.
 Fill in the grid with the word of your choice, enter the answer on sutom and fill in the correct colours in the solver, check proposed solutions and start again.
+You can also try the interactive solver [here](https://sutom-solver.vercel.app/interactive).

 ## area of improvement
 There is certainly a way to improve the speed of the code because there are plenty of nested loops!